kshareefbasha/DCC-Integration/README.md

 Output
 Inventory Items: You will see a list of all inventory items along with their details.
 Any changes (adding or updating inventory items) will be reflected in the database immediately.

 📂 Project Folder Structure
 Here’s a breakdown of the files and folders in this project:

-bash
-Copy
-Edit
 Blender-Transform-Data-Sender-Plugin/
 │
 ├── blender_plugin/            # Blender plugin files
-│   └── plugin.py              # Plugin code that sends data to the server
+│   └── plugin.py              # Plugin that sends data to the server
 │
-├── flask_server/              # Flask server files
+├── flask_server/              # Files for the web server
-│   └── server.py              # Code that listens for incoming data and handles requests
+│   └── server.py              # Web server that stores data
 │
-├── inventory_ui/              # PyQt5 User Interface files
+├── inventory_ui/              # User interface for managing inventory
-│   └── ui.py                  # Code for the inventory management UI
+│   └── ui.py                  # Code for the inventory UI
 │
-├── requirements.txt           # Lists all Python libraries needed to run the project └── README.md                  # This file
+├── requirements.txt           # List of libraries used in the project └── README.md                  # This file (you’re reading it!)

 🛠️ Technologies Used
 Blender API (Python): Used to interact with Blender and manipulate 3D objects.
 Flask: A Python web framework that allows the server to communicate with Blender and manage inventory.